quantifiedcode/quantifiedcode/quantifiedcode/frontend/README.md

 # Getting Up & Running

-Here's what you need to do in order to run the code with the official QuantifiedCode backend API:
+Here's what you need to do in order to run the code with the official Scanner backend API:

 * Check out the code on your machine
 * Create and activate a virtual environment (optional): `virtualenv venv` , `source venv/bin/activate`
 * Go to the `qc` directory and install the requirements: `pip install -r requirements.txt`
 * Install `npm` and install the requirements: `npm install` (in the root directory)
-* Run `ENVIRONMENT=development make` to build the assets and store them in the 'build' directory: `make` (in the `qc/quantifiedcode/frontend` directory).
+* Run `ENVIRONMENT=development make` to build the assets and store them in the 'build' directory: `make` (in the `qc//frontend` directory).
   This will keep running and update changed files continously.
 * Run the Flask HTTP server: `python app.py`

-You should now be able to retrieve data from the QuantifiedCode backend API, while using your own local version of the frontend.
+You should now be able to retrieve data from the Scanner backend API, while using your own local version of the frontend.

 ## Design Guidelines